jscck/ob-jsjiami/README.md

 ## Finally

-IF YOU KNOW BABEL AST, TRY TO USE IT.
+IF YOU KNOW BABEL AST, TRY TO USE BABEL.

 ## LICENSE